-D.3.2.2 Domestic and Livestock Watering Wells
+C.3.2.2 Domestic and Livestock Watering Wells

-As in many other western states, each New Mexico homeowner with a private well is allowed to use up to 3 acre-feet per year of groundwater for household use or for limited irrigation or livestock watering (NMSA 72-12-1).
-Although homeowners must file a document indicating that they will use the water, these "applications" are granted automatically and are neither published nor subject to protest (NMSA 72-12-1).
+As in many other western states, most New Mexico homeowners with private wells are allowed to use up to 3 acre-feet per year of groundwater for household use or for limited irrigation or livestock watering (NMSA 72-12-1).
+Livestock uses are permitted under NMSA 72-12-1.2, and temporary uses not to exceed 3-acre-feet in one year for mining, oil and gas, and highway use, among others, are permitted under NMSA 72-12-1.3.
+This rule applies except in areas where there are court restrictions on domestic wells, such as in the Gila-San Francisco Basin.
+In non-restricted locations, homeowners must file a document indicating that they will use the water, but these "applications" are granted automatically and are neither published nor subject to protest (NMSA 72-12-1).
 Local municipalities have some control over domestic well permitting.
 By statute the State Engineer can issue domestic well permits, provided that permits for domestic use within municipalities are conditioned to require the permittee to comply with all applicable municipal ordinances (NMSA 72-12-1.1).

 The OSE does not allow a change in place of these domestic well uses; that is, it does not allow the water right to be moved to another location.
 In that sense, the domestic well is a right of use only and is not to be sold separately from that intended location and purpose of use.
-However, non-permitted prebasin domestic wells (Section D.3.2.1) are not subject to this limitation and may therefore be transferred.
+However, non-permitted prebasin domestic wells (Section C.3.2.1) are not subject to this limitation and may therefore be transferred.